It’s been 10 years since I answered my wake-up call and began to radically change my life very slowly.

 - If your life is on auto-pilot, this is your wake-up call.

 - If you never put yourself first, this is your wake-up call.

 - If you’ve become someone you don’t recognize to please other people or to chase some version of success that doesn’t resonate with you, this is your wake-up call.

 - If you are constantly numbing out with food, shopping, booze, tv, or other distractions, this is your wake-up call.

 - If you are worn down, beat up, stressed out, and completely depleted, this is your wake-up call.

 Getting your wake-up call is not the hard part, answering the call is.
 Choosing to answer the call instead of ignoring it is hard, because you know if you do, things are going to change, and change is scary.
 That said, not changing is worse, especially after you know.

-Maybe A Simple Year isn’t the answer, and there probably isn’t just one answer, but I want to encourage you to take a step towards change.
 You are brave and strong enough to answer the call.
 Big change comes from hundreds of tiny steps and they all matter.
 You don’t have to have a perfect plan for the next 10 years or even the next 10 days.
 All you need is an open heart and the next step.
 Not all the steps, not a big step, just the next one.

 You’ve got this.